The Foyer

 L

-A cultural institution, an archive, and exhibition grounds — dedicated to the preservation, study, and exhibition of a sport still in the act of becoming.
+A cultural institution, an archive, and exhibition grounds — dedicated to the preservation, study, and pageantry of a sport still in the act of becoming.

 Preserve · Circulate · Exhibit